jrehor/kcc/README.md

 ## price of k

 It is a bit tricky.
 If you want to buy it, but you have to ask the price, you can't afford it.
 But if you know **how** to ask, you will get it for free and for life.

 ## where is k

-A trial version of `k` with a draconian limit of 1 gigabyte addressable workspace is distributed for free via Anaconda in form of x64 builds for Linux and macOS.
+A trial version of `k`, which means a draconian limit of 1 gigabyte addressable workspace, is distributed for free via Anaconda in form of x64 builds for Linux and macOS.
 If you are on Solaris, z/OS, ARM, don't worry, good things come to those who wait.
 If you are on Windows, lets not cry over spilled Guinness.